 WHEN CAN I JOIN?

 The DJS Coalition is designed for students to join at any point in their PLU journey.
 The CYMK* Track offers a pathway for deepening one’s DJS leadership learning through graduation.
-All students begin with the Foundations track.
+All students begin with the Yellow track.
 After a student completes all components of a track, they will be recognized for their accomplishment and invited to progress.
 While each track is designed to be completed within an academic year, students are able to work towards recognition at their own pace.

 *In the world of print media, all colors can be made using a combination of Cyan, Magenta, Yellow, and Black, commonly referred to as CYMK.
 We celebrate all colors, whether the color of your skin, the color of your sexuality, or the color of your culture, which signify what diversity, justice, and sustainability at PLU means and celebrate what makes us who we are, together and apart.